intel/intel-inb-manageability/docs/In-Band Manageability User Guide - Azure.md

 decommission request over the air.

 **NOTE:**
-> On receiving a Decommission cmd:
+> Upon receiving a decommission command:
 > -   The Intel® In-Band Manageability credentials (all user/device data which allows the device to identify and connect to cloud) will be deleted from the device.
 > -   The device shutdowns.
 In order to trigger Decommission: